Minneapolis Domestic Abuse Lawyer

 Domestic violence charges can be extremely damaging.
 In addition to the potential criminal jail penalties – charges can be a misdemeanor, gross misdemeanor or felony – these charges can have significant consequences including damage to your personal reputation, impairing employment and complicating ongoing divorce or child custody proceedings.

 Whether the charges you are facing are the result of a simple misunderstanding or a more complex situation, you must seek the advice of an experienced criminal defense lawyer.
-The Law Offices of William J. Mauzy has more than 30 years of experience providing individuals with skilled and effective defense against domestic abuse charges.
+William Mauzy, Attorney at Law, has more than 30 years of experience providing individuals with skilled and effective defense against domestic abuse charges.

 Minneapolis Domestic Assault Attorney